This is a role play by Quin&Perin.

 I sipped on my beer, swallowed, and nodded thoughtfully.
 “So I’m stayin’?”

-It was warm outside, my feet ached, but my belly was full, and I was getting kinda sleepy.
+It was still warm outside, even though the sun had gone down.
+My feet were aching, and I was getting kinda sleepy, but my belly was full.
 We went silent for a while.
 The comfortable silence I recognized from having a good friend.
 Only we weren't friends.
 We had just met.
-From where we sat we should have been able to see the bar in the distance.
+From where we sat we should have been able to see the town in the distance.
 But it was dark, and there were barely any lights on.

 “So,” I cleared my throat, rearranging my legs, switching ankles.
 “No wife?
 Kids?”

-“Nah,” Juste didn’t look at me, just stared out over the distance.
+“Nah.”
+Juste didn’t look at me, just stared out over the distance.
 His profile was sharp.
 I wondered what his story was.
 “Not for me, y’know?”
+Did I know what it was like?
+I wasn’t sure.
 I guess deep down I did want to have someone, whether it’d be a woman or a man, it hardly mattered.
 But someone.
-To come home to, to wrap my arms around.
-To cherish and protect.
+To come home to, to wrap my arms around, to cherish and protect.

 “You?”
 Juste suddenly asked, facing me.